 Dr. Ouellette is the Book Review Editor for Radiology, the most widely distributed Radiology journal worldwide.
 He is also an American Board of Radiology examiner in Musculoskeletal Radiology.
 He has authored numerous peer-reviewed articles and four books including the Musculoskeletal: Expert Consult and the bestselling Clinical Radiology Made Ridiculously Simple.

 Dr. Pang is a staff radiologist at Vancouver General Hospital and UBC Hospital, specializing in Abdominal Radiology.
 She is also a clinical assistant professor with the University of British Columbia.
 She received her medical degree from the University of British Columbia and completed radiology residency at the University of Toronto, followed by an Abdominal Diagnostic and Interventional Radiology Fellowship at Vancouver General Hospital.

 She is currently a Masters degree candidate in Health Economics, Policy and Management at the London School of Economics.
 Her clinical interests include abdominal and pelvic MRI, ultrasound elastography, imaging of liver and prostate cancer, and healthcare quality improvement/cost-effectiveness.

 Breast Imaging Director of Canada Diagnostic Centres

-Dr. Gardiner is a former Clinical Assistant Professor at the UBC Department of Radiology and a breast imaging consultant at the Specialist Referral Clinic.
+Dr. Gardiner is a Clinical Assistant Professor at the UBC Department of Radiology and a breast imaging consultant at the Specialist Referral Clinic.
 In the past he was the Chief Screener at the Screening Mammography Program of BC’s Broadway location and Director of the Vancouver Breast Centre.